(Newcastle Witch Trials: Book 1)

 After being accused of witchcraft, Jane must prove her innocence to avoid the hangman’s noose.
 Can she convince the judge she is not a witch and save her life?

-Book 1 of The Widdershins Trilogy is an inspiring story of courage and resilience.
-Based on the little-known seventeenth-century Newcastle witch trials, where fifteen women and one man were hanged as witches on a single day in August 1650.
+Book 1 of The Newcastle Witch Trials Trilogy is an inspiring story of courage and resilience.
+Based on the little-known seventeenth-century witch hunt where fifteen women and one man were hanged as witches on a single day in August 1650.

 Review by the Historical Novel Society